lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 ~~~~
 {: #Fig-Protected-Compressed-CONTENT title='Protected and Inner SCHC Compressed CONTENT Response'}

-For the flag bits, a number of compression methods has been shown to be
+For the flag bits, a number of compression methods have been shown to be
 useful depending on the application.
 The simplest alternative is to
 provide a fixed value for the flags, combining MO equal and CDA not-
 sent.
 This saves most bits but could prevent flexibility.
 Otherwise,